 Stanford Existential Risks Initiative

 The Stanford Existential Risks Initiative is a collaboration between Stanford faculty and students dedicated to mitigating global catastrophic risks, such as pandemic or nuclear proliferation.
 Our goal is to foster engagement from Stanford community members to produce meaningful work aiming to preserve the future of humanity.
 We aim to provide skill, knowledge development, networking, and professional pathways for students interested in pursuing existential risk reduction.
-Our current programs include a research fellowship for Stanford undergraduates, speaker events, discussions, and a Thinking Matters class (Preventing Human Extinction) taught annually by two of the initiative's faculty advisors.
+Our current programs include a research fellowship for Stanford undergraduates, an annual conference, speaker events, discussion groups, and a Thinking Matters class (Preventing Human Extinction) taught annually by two of the initiative's faculty advisors.

 What is an existential risk?

 We think of existential risks, or global catastrophic risks, as risks that could cause the collapse of human civilization or even the extinction of the human species.
-Prominent examples of human-driven global catastrophic risks include 1) nuclear war, 2) an infectious disease pandemic engineered by malevolent actors using synthetic biology, 3) hostile or uncontrolled deployments of artificial intelligence, and 4) climate change and other environmental degradation creating biological and physical conditions that thriving human civilizations would not survive.
-Other significant existneital risks exist as well.
+Prominent examples of human-driven global catastrophic risks include 1) nuclear winter, 2) an infectious disease pandemic engineered by malevolent actors using synthetic biology, 3) catastrophic accidents/misuse involving AI, and 4) climate change and/or environmental degradation creating biological and physical conditions that thriving human civilizations would not survive.
+Other significant catastrophic risks exist as well.

 - THINK 65